sevenwestmedia-labs/node-knex-query-executor/README.md

 ## Further reading

-This library is inspired by a few more OO patterns, and a want to move away from repositories.
+This library is inspired by a few object oriented patterns, and a want to move away from repositories.

 https://en.wikipedia.org/wiki/Specification_pattern
 https://martinfowler.com/eaaCatalog/queryObject.html